 - Adapted Out: Her new costume doesn't feature the seldom-referenced Yaoyorictionary.

 - Adaptational Skimpiness: Her original costume already made her Ms. Fanservice, but the one she wears in this story comes with a Sexy Backless Outfit and replaces the miniskirt with just a sash.

-- Big Eater: Momo is this by necessity, as her Quirk requires her to have fat cells ready to convert into other types of matter.
+- Big Eater: Yaoyorozu is this by necessity, as her Quirk requires her to have fat cells ready to convert into other types of matter.

 - Cast from Calories: Her Quirk requires her to use lipids from within her own body to create things.
 Because of this, she needs to be a Big Eater to have the fat cells required to create the objects she needs for combat.

-- Class Representative: She's chosen as Class 1-A's vice-president, after her Rock-Paper-Scissor and coin toss with Itsuka goes nowhere.
+- Class Representative: She's chosen as Class 1-A's vice-president, after her Rock-Paper-Scissor and coin toss with Kendou goes nowhere.

 - Difficult, but Awesome: Her Quirk is amazingly useful and versatile, but she needs to be able to memorize the exact chemical compositions of whatever she's making to use it properly.